NBA Rumors: Anthony Davis To Celtics For Al Horford, Jayson Tatum & Draft Picks, ‘Metro US’ Suggests

 In Burke’s proposed trade scenario, the Celtics will be trading Al Horford, Jayson Tatum/Jaylen Brown, and multiple first-round picks to the Pelicans for Anthony Davis.
 The Pelicans will surely choose healthy Tatum over injured Brown.
 If this trade proceeds, it will help both teams in feeling up the needs to improve on their roster.

-The Pelicans will be having enough assets to start rebuilding the team once Davis leaves.
+The Pelicans will have enough assets to start rebuilding the team once Davis leaves.
 Horford and Tatum will become key contributors in keeping the Pelicans competitive in the Western Conference.
 Meanwhile, the Celtics will finally have their new “Big Three” of Davis, Kyrie Irving, and Gordon Hayward.

 The combination of the three superstars will undeniably make Boston the team to beat in the Eastern Conference for the years to come.
 It will also strengthen their chance of beating the Warriors or other West powerhouse teams in a best-of-seven series.
 Aside from forming a legitimate title contender, the deal will free the Celtics from Horford’s lucrative contract which runs until the 2019-20 NBA season, per Spotrac.